amirouche/guile-arew/scheme/base.md

 There is two uses of `begin`.

-#### `(begin ⟨expression or definition⟩ ...)`
+#### `(begin expression-or-definition ...)`

-This form of begin can appear as part of a ⟨body⟩, or at the outermost level of a ⟨program⟩, or at the REPL, or directly nested in a begin that is itself of this form.
+This form of begin can appear as part of a body, or at the outermost level of a program, or at the REPL, or directly nested in a begin that is itself of this form.
 It causes the contained expressions and definitions to be evaluated exactly as if the enclosing begin construct were not present.

 TODO: example

-#### `(begin ⟨expression1⟩ ⟨expression2⟩ ...)`
+#### `(begin expression1 expression2 ...)`

 This form of begin can be used as an ordinary expression.
-The ⟨expression⟩s are evaluated sequentially from left to right, and the values of the last ⟨expression⟩ are returned.
+The expressions are evaluated sequentially from left to right, and the values of the last expression are returned.
 This expression type is used to sequence side effects such as assignments or input and output.

 TODO: example